CS222-UIUC/team-07-project-smartride/README.md

 2. If frontend and backend are not configured yet, follow instructions in the previous two paragraphs.

-3. Run the `start-dev` script.
+3. Run the `run` script.
 It will pop up 4 terminal windows while 3 of them will remain open.

 4. Please always test the frontend using Chrome, regardless of whether you are on a computer or a phone.
 We have not converted this project into a mobile app using `Capacitor` yet.